s1n7ax/simple-message-router/README.md

 Simple Message Router is a message router which help you to organize `web sockets`, `chrome extension message passing` and more...There are similarities and dissimilarities between [ Router ](https://www.npmjs.com/package/router) and Simple Router.
 Just like router, simple-message-router supports middleware but this has nothing to do with HTTP so there are no request methods (GET, POST, PUT, DELETE).

 Mechanism of this library is simple.
 Middleware will run always first on a request dispatch and then endpoint/endpoints.
-On an error in any middleware or endpoint, error handling middleware will take the control.
+On an error in any middleware or endpoint, error handlers will take the control.

 ```
 +----------------+